 In the navigation menu, click Cloud SQL Studio.

-Sign in to Studio using Identity and Access Management (IAM) authentication.
+Sign in to Studio using IAM authentication.

-Click Create agent.
+Click Create context set.

 Click Create.

-Build agent context
+Build context sets

 In the Cloud de Confiance console, go to the Cloud SQL page.